Pomax/are-we-flying/docs/index.md

   const { hasAileronTrim, weight } = flightModel;
   const useStickInstead = hasAileronTrim === false;

-  // Our original step based on the assumption that we're working with trim: let step = constrainMap(speed, 20, 150, radians(0.1), radians(5));
+  // Our original step, based on the assumption that we're working
+  // with trim, is now a "let" rather than a "const": let step = constrainMap(speed, 20, 150, radians(0.1), radians(5));

-  // Which we'll need to change if we're "trimming" on the stick: let aileron = 0;
+  // Because we'll need to change it if we're "trimming" on the stick: let aileron = 0;
   if (useStickInstead) {
     step = constrainMap(weight, 1000, 6000, 1, 3);